xisio/yii2-upload-behavior/README.md

 Upload behavior for Yii 2
 ===========================

+This behavior automatically uploads file and fills the specified attribute with a value of the name of the uploaded file.

+In this behaviour added ability to load file from URL and local files.

 This repo is fork https://github.com/mohorev/yii2-upload-behavior/

-This behavior automatically uploads file and fills the specified attribute with a value of the name of the uploaded file.
-This code is inspired by, but not derived from, https://github.com/yii-dream-team/yii2-upload-behavior.

 Installation
 ------------